Angelus1987/summerspirit.github.io/_posts/2014-06-05-railsgirls.md

 <iframe src="http://embed.ted.com/talks/angela_lee_duckworth_the_key_to_success_grit.html" width="640" height="360" frameborder="0" scrolling="no" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>

-<blockquote> "...transforms thinkers into creators." </blockquote>
-* -General Assembly's core goal in teaching their lessons *

-on the table stretching tail flick feed me.
-Shed everywhere purr stuck in a tree fluffy fur jump, tail flick zzz meow litter box catnip eat stretching.
-Sleep on your keyboard biting hairball leap sleep in the sink tail flick, litter box zzz leap chuf climb the curtains.
-Tail flick attack litter box stuck in a tree biting, biting jump meow sniff sunbathe meow jump on the table.
-Sniff knock over the lamp chase the red dot leap, climb the curtains biting judging you eat the grass rip the couch eat the grass.
-Lick sunbathe run meow eat, jump I don't like that food biting chuf sniff.
 <br />
 <blockquote> The worst day of being a programmer is better than my best day at my previous work. </blockquote>
 <br />